 But for those on the front lines of healthcare, the shortage is very real.

-That came through loud and clear recently when I sat with HR people from top hospitals around the country at our Bright Horizons Solutions at Work LIVE conference’s People Strategies in Healthcare Forum.
+That came through loud and clear recently when HR people from top hospitals around the country spoke at our Bright Horizons Solutions at Work LIVE conference’s People Strategies in Healthcare Forum.
 Staffing is a real challenge.
 Leeann Cerimele, the CHRO from West Virginia University Medicine, told us her organization had to find more than 2,000 employees last year – including more than 200 RNs alone in just 150 days.

 “Trust me,” Leeann told us, “there is a nursing shortage.
 We had to recruit from everywhere to get nurses to come work for us.
 And we had to be very creative.”